PmagPy/PmagPy-docs/_sources/programs/pmag_gui.md

 it as an executable program in which case it can be opened as a typical application with a double-click.

+## Standalone executable program

 [PmagPy standalone GUI OSX](https://github.com/PmagPy/PmagPy-Standalone-OSX/releases/latest/)

+*The first time you open the Mac version, you need to right-click and select open.
+You may need to right-click and select open twice.*

 [PmagPy standalone GUI Windows](https://github.com/PmagPy/PmagPy-Standalone-Windows/releases/latest/)

+*You may need to click through a warning about unidentified developers.*

 [PmagPy standalone GUI Linux](https://github.com/PmagPy/PmagPy-Standalone-Linux/releases/latest/)

+**Note that these applications take a long time to load.
+When you open the application, it can look like nothing is happening for a while before opening.
+Please be patient.**

+## Launching PmagPy for the command line

 The other is to launch it from the command line from your fully PmagPy installation, in which case you want to follow